Consensus Meeting and Guideline Development

 - It is expected that consensus guidelines should be completed and submitted for publication within 12-18 months following the initiation of the process

 How to apply

-Please review the regulations before you apply for funding for a consensus meeting or guideline development.
-It is advised to contact the Clinical Practice Committee Chair, Professor Evangelia Charmandari prior to submitting a formal application, in order to avoid collisions with similar proposals already under review.
+It is advised to contact the CPC Chair prior to submitting a formal application, in order to avoid overlap with similar proposals already under review.

 Please complete the application form and provide the following information:

 - Detailed budget